dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> Never make friends with people who are above or below you in status.
-Such friendships will never give you any happiness.
+> When you doubt your power, you give power to your doubt.
-> - Chanakya
+> - Honoré de Balzac